fmhy/edit/docs/videopiracyguide.md

 # ► Streaming Sites

-* **Note** - Check our [grading system](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading) to see scores for each site, as well as their respective pros & cons, and remember to use throwaway emails or [aliasing](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_email_aliasing) when signing up for streaming sites.
-Try a VPN if sites are blocked for you.
+* **Note** - Check our [grading system](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading) to see scores for each site, as well as their respective pros & cons.
+Remember to use [throwaway emails](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_temp_mail) or [aliases](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_email_aliasing) when signing up for streaming sites.
+Try a [VPN](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy/#wiki_.25BA_vpn) if sites are blocked for you.

 ***